 It is the intent of the donors, and the Foundation agrees, that income from this gift be used to support undergraduate scholarships for the purpose of encouraging overseas study by students of IU Southeast.
 Recipients must participate in an IU-approved credit-bearing, overseas study program as part of an educational experience.
 The scholarship is not renewable.
 Preference will be given to students who are majoring in History and planning for a full-year of overseas study.
 The number, amount, and recipients of the Scholarship will be determined by the appropriate Scholarship Committee of IU Southeast.

-For more information about International Programs, visit the International Programs website.
+For more information about opportunities to study abroad, visit the Study Abroad website.